 Prior to disclosing any of your personal information to another person or organisation, we will take all reasonable steps to satisfy ourselves that:

 - the person or organisation has a commitment to protecting your personal information at least equal to our commitment, or

 - you have consented to us making the disclosure.

 Emails you receive from us

-We may use your email address to send you information about our newsletters, seminars or events.
-We may also contact you to provide details of an offer that may be of interest to you or to seek your opinion or comment on our website and our service offering.
+We may use your email address to send you information about us or our events.
+We may also contact you to provide details of an offer that may be of interest to you or to seek your opinion or comment on our website or about our services.

 We do not send spam emails.
 You can unsubscribe from our emails at any time.
 You can also contact us by emailing firstname.lastname@example.org if you prefer not to receive such information and we will comply with your request.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

 Updating Your Personal Information

 It is important to us that the personal information we hold about you is accurate and up to date.
 During the course of our relationship with you we may ask you to inform us if any of your personal information has changed.
 If you wish to make any changes to your personal information, please contact our Compliance Officer in accordance with the details below.

 You may request access to personal information we hold about you at any time by contacting our Compliance Officer in accordance with the details below.
 We may charge a fee for our costs of retrieving and supplying the information to you, depending on its location and volume.